ludescher/timber-starter-theme/README.md

 # on deploy, create a production build
 $ yarn encore production
 ```
-now change "wordpress" to your sitename.
+Change "WORDPRESS" to your sitename.
 ```
 // webpack.config.js
 if (!Encore.isProduction()) {